-In addition to the high level of clinical care we provide for patients, CHLA is recognized for its patient experience and family-centered care.
-Our hospital received the Health Excellence Award from the National Research Corporation for the previous three consecutive years based on overall inpatient care satisfaction and high scores from families for willingness to recommend.
+In addition to the high level of clinical care we provide for patients, CHLA is recognized for their patient experience and family-centered care.
+Our hospital has received the Health Excellence Award from the National Research Corporation for three consecutive years based on overall inpatient care satisfaction and high scores from families for willingness to recommend.

 Cultural and Diversity Services

 We make it a priority to ensure that our culturally and linguistically diverse families can communicate effectively with their doctors, nurses and other medical staff.
-Our Language and Cultural Specialists are nationally certified medical interpreters who have received special training to deliver interpreting services in a health care environment, as well as training in knowledge and interpretation of medical terminology.
+Our Language and Cultural Specialists are nationally certified medical interpreters who have received special training to delivery interpreting services in a healthcare environment, as well as training in knowledge and interpretation of medical terminology.
 These services are provided in more than 34 languages through a combination of in-house staff and contracted telephonic and on-site interpreters.

 Spiritual Care Services